L3-N0X/spicetify-dj-info/README.md

 # Spicetify DJ Info

 Welcome to the Spicetify DJ Info Extension!
 This extension enhances your Spicetify experience by providing valuable song analysis data for each track, including Key, BPM, Energy, Danceability, Popularity and Year.
-With this extension, you can gain deeper insights into your music library and discover songs perfectly fitting into your DJ set.
+With this extension, you can gain deeper insights into your music library and discover songs perfectly fitting into your DJ set or Playlist.

 ## ⭐Features